 Gatlinburg is the home of the historic eight-mile loop known as the Tennessee Heritage Arts and Crafts Trail.
 Established in 1937, artisans along the trail include whittlers, silversmiths, painters, and photographers.
 Also, candle makers, doll makers, basket weavers and much more.

 When it comes to food, Gatlinburg has a full plate.
 Visitors can find great dining, whatever their taste.
 Gatlinburg has it all: Italian at Big Daddy’s Pizzeria.
-New Orleans’ style at Blaine’s Grill and Bar.
+All-American style at Smith & Son Corner Kitchen.
 Breakfast all the time at Pancake Pantry.
 A place to play and eat at Fannie Farkles, where you can enjoy a foot-long corn dog while playing in the arcade.